thangchung/clean-code-dotnet/README.md

 The async/await is the best for IO bound tasks (networking communication, database communication, http request, etc.) but it is not good to apply on computational bound tasks (traverse on the huge list, render a hugge image, etc.).
 Because it will release the holding thread to the thread pool and CPU will not spend much resources to process those tasks.
 Therefore, we avoid using Async/Await for computional bound tasks.

-For dealing with computational bound task, prefer to use `Task.Factory.CreateNew` with `TaskCreationOptions` is `LongRunning`.
+For dealing with computational bound tasks, prefer to use `Task.Factory.CreateNew` with `TaskCreationOptions` is `LongRunning`.
 It will start a new background thread to process a heavy computational bound task without release it back to the thread pool until the task being completed.

 **Know Your Tools**